stamkovs/online-shop/README.md

 >
 *The password is the one you entered in the .env file*

-After you are successfully connected, then expand the localhost, do a right click on Databases -> New database and in the window that will popup in the Database name field enter **online_shop** and click Ok.
+After you are successfully connected, expand the localhost, do a right click on Databases -> New database, and in the window that will popup, in the Database name field, enter **online_shop** and click Ok.
 Now do a right click again on the Databases in the left sidebar and click refresh in order to see that the online_shop database is really created.

 Note that if you installed the MSSQL tools without Docker, you might need to configure the TCP/IP to enabled and the port to 1433 which is explained in details [here](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/configure-a-server-to-listen-on-a-specific-tcp-port?view=sql-server-ver15)

 Now we need to populate our database with the test data.
 For that I've already created a db migration tool.
 But if you try to run it you will see that it fails.
-Thats because we havent set up the jdbc connection yet and if you open application-dev.properties you can see everything is defined we just need to provide the values for the fields in curly braces {}.
+Thats because we havent set up the jdbc connection yet, and if you open application-dev.properties inside the online-shop-db-migration module, you can see everything is defined and we just need to provide the values for the fields in curly braces {}.

 >spring.datasource.url=jdbc:sqlserver://localhost:1433;databaseName=${db.name}
 spring.datasource.driver-class-name=com.microsoft.sqlserver.jdbc.SQLServerDriver